bkumar080/Bay-Area-Bike-Share-Analysis/README.md

 ## Code

-Run the below to see the file in a Jupyter Notebook.
+Run the below code to see the file in a Jupyter Notebook.

 `$ cd Bay-Area-Bike-Share-Analysis`